Diagnosing the massive-seed pathway to high-redshift black holes: statistics of the evolving black hole to host galaxy mass ratio: Methods

 for normalization $A$.
 We assume the distribution is within 5 orders of magnitude from the peak, $|x-c| \leq 5$, though increasing this range and allowing broader tails has negligible effects on the results.
 While the $J_{\rm LW}$ distribution of the pristine DH candidates in \citet{Lupi_2021} is not quite symmetric, our $\overline{J}_{\rm LW}$ values are typically $< 10^2$ whereas their peak is at $> 10^2$, meaning our distribution tends to be conservative with $J_{\rm LW}$ predictions.

 For each halo above the ACT (with $T_{\rm vir} \gtrsim 10^4 {\rm K}$), we calculate $\overline{J_{\rm LW}}(M_{\rm halo}, z)$ and draw a value $J_{\rm draw}$ from the distribution described in Eq.~\ref{eqn:n_halo_dist}.
 For a halo just above the ACT, we calculate $\alpha = J_{\rm draw}/\overline{J}_{\rm LW}$, and propagate this ratio down the branches of the tree (towards higher $z$).
-This means that a minihalo below the ACT which eventually merges into an ACH with $\alpha$ has $J_{\rm LW} = \alpha \overline{J}_{\rm LW}(M_{\rm halo},z)$.
+This means that a minihalo below the ACT which eventually merges into an ACH with a particular value of $\alpha$ had been historically exposed to a LW flux of $J_{\rm LW}(M_{\rm halo},z) = \alpha \overline{J}_{\rm LW}(M_{\rm halo},z)$ at earlier redshifts.
 Our simple treatment above attempts to account for the fact that a halo experiencing an unusually high (low) LW flux is in an overcrowded (underdense) region, and presumably the progenitors of these haloes likewise will be exposed to higher (lower) LW fluxes compared to the average flux for a halo with that mass at that time.
+While we assume here that $\alpha$ remains fixed, $\alpha$ for a given halo may evolve with redshift.
+Since overdensities generally grow over time, it is possible that the effective $\alpha$ tends grow over time as well, implying that fixing $\alpha$ may lead to an overestimation of $J_{\rm LW}$ at earlier times.
+We leave it to future, 3D cosmological simulation, to estimate how $\alpha$ may typically evolve (and how its evolution varies from halo to halo).

 Our work accounts for the two primary mechanisms that offset cooling, ${\rm H_2}$ dissociation via Lyman-Werner radiation and heating through mergers.
 While ${\rm H_2}$ dissociation via Lyman-Werner radiation is thought to play the primary role, there is disagreement in simulations on exactly when they lead to collapse \citep{Schauer_2021, Kulkarni_2021}.
 To highlight this, we compare our model (excluding the effects of dynamical heating) to three other models, shown in Fig.~\ref{fig:mcrit}.
 Here, we show two formulae derived from cosmological simulations, where \citet{Schauer_2021} and \citet{Kulkarni_2021} both define criteria for halo collapse and follow primordial haloes through a cosmological simulation.
 They both fit the point of collapse as a function of redshift and LW flux, with \citet{Kulkarni_2021} fitting for $0\leq J_{\rm LW} \leq 30$ and \citet{Schauer_2021} fitting for $0\leq J_{\rm LW} \leq 0.1$.
 Both works also include the effects of baryonic streaming motions, which we have set to zero in our comparison.
 The desire to account for dynamical heating via mergers, which plays an important role in the creation of these rare DCBH sites, prevents us from applying these models.
 Further, the required value of $J_{\rm LW}$ which typically leads to the creation of DCBHs is outside the range of these fitting formulae.
 Our analytic model, which is very similar to \citet{Lupi_2021}, allows us to account for dynamical heating and does not diverge for large values of $J_{\rm LW}$.